beardedtim/Koios/README.md

 the API you need to solve your problems.

-It helps you build [OpenAPI](https://swagger.io/specification/) Compliant APIs that are validated both on the incoming body but the outgoing ones as well.
+It helps you build [OpenAPI](https://swagger.io/specification/) Compliant APIs that are validated both on the incoming body and the outgoing ones as well.
+It enforces a contract-based development where the engineer builds the configuration, describes the inputs and ouputs of the function/HTTP request, and then doesn't allow a request to return a 2xx HTTP response until the handler passes that configuration.

 ## Quick Start